wouterbeek/prolog_jwt/README.md

 Run tests
 =========

-The test are run in the following way:
+Test for this library are run in the following way:

 ```bash
 $ swipl test/jwt_test.pl